agathoklisx/libved/README.md

 /* Command line mode:
  * (note) Commands do not get a range as in vi[like], but from the command line
  * switch --range=.
 Generally speaking the experience in the command line should
- * feel more like a shell (the tab completion here works for commands, arguments
+ * feel more like a shell and specifically the zsh completion way.

+ * Auto completions (triggered with tab):
+ *   - commands
+ *   - arguments
+ *   - filenames

+ * If an argument (like a substitution string) needs a space, it should be quoted.

+ * If a command takes a filename or a bufname as an argument, tab completion
+ * will quote the argument (for embedded spaces).

+ * Command completion is triggered when the cursor is at the first word token.

- * (if the token is an '-'), or for filename[s] and the intention is to provide
+ * Arg completion is triggered when the first char word token is an '-' and
- * more completion types on every mode).
+ * when the current command, gets a bufname as an argument.

+ * In any other case a filename completion is perfomed.

+ * Options are usually long (that means prefixed with two dashes), unless some
+ * established/unambiguous like (for now):
+ *  -i  for interactive

  * Default command line switches:
  * --range=...